-The International Tribunal may issue such orders and injunctions as it deems necessary for the effective exercise of its jurisdiction.
+The International Tribunal may issue such orders within its competence as it deems necessary for the effective exercise of its jurisdiction.

 There shall be established a Mixed Tribunal for Jerusalem composed of three Judges and three Deputy Judges.
-One Judge and one Deputy Judge shall be appointed by the responsible authorities of the Jewish zone.
-One Judge and one Deputy Judge shall be appointed by the responsible authorities of the Arab zone.
-One Judge and one Deputy Judge shall be appointed by the President of the International Tribunal for Jerusalem and shall meither be selected from among residents of the Jewish zone or the Arab zone, nor from among nationals of the State of Israel or of an Arab State.
+One Juge and one Deputy Judge shall be appointed by the responsible authorities of the Jewish zone.
+The second Judge and Deputy Judge shall be appointed by the responsible authorities of the Arab zone.
+The third Judge and Deputy Judge shall be appointed by the President of the International Tribunal for Jerusalem and shall neither be residents of the Jewish zone or the Arab zone, nor nationals of the State of Israel or of an Arab State.
 The Deputy Judges shall replace the Judges in the event of absence or disability.
 The Judge appointed by the President of the International Tribunal, or the Deputy Judge appointed by him, as the case may be, shall act as President of the Mixed Tribunal.